Certora/Documentation/docs/user-guide/multicontract/index.md

 connect the `asset` field of the pool to the `Asset` contract.
-Although `Pool.asset` is declared to have type `Asset` in the solidity source, the solidity compiler erases that information from the bytecode; in the compiled bytecode the field is just treated as an `address`.
+Although `Pool.asset` is declared to have type `Asset` in the solidity source, the solidity compiler erases that information from the bytecode; in the compiled bytecode the field is just treated as an `address`, and at run time the field could point to any contract.

-To reconnect the `Asset` code to the `Pool.asset` field, we can use the {ref}`--link` option ([full script][pool-link-script]):
+To connect the `Asset` code to the `Pool.asset` field, we can use the {ref}`--link` option ([full script][pool-link-script]):

 ```sh